stefanscheidt/GildedRoseKata/README.md

     ./gradlew

-and to build an IntelliJ Idea Project type
+and to build an IntelliJ IDEA Project type

     ./gradlew idea